openx/mobile-android-sdk-doc/info/integration-mopub/android-in-app-bidding-mopub-info.md

 #### Step 5: Rendering

 If the Apollo bid wins on MoPub it will be rendered by `OpenXApolloRewardedVideoAdapter`.
 You do not have to do anything for this.
-Just make sure that your order has been set up correctly and an adapter is added.
+Just make sure that your order had been set up correctly and an adapter is added.